-Sport for athletes with disabilities has developed rapidly in recent decades.
+Sport for athletes with diverse abilities has developed rapidly in recent decades.
 New research, new equipment, and new techniques are constantly appearing worldwide, and to put Canadian athletes "out front", sport organizations must remain alert to take advantage of new information.
-Evaluating new research and innovations, selecting those which will be used, and then integrating them into programs and services must be an active, ongoing process tied to the LTAD concept of continuous improvement.
-Following this concept, we can ensure that LTAD for athletes with disabilities:
+Evaluating new research and innovations, selecting those which will be used, and then integrating them into programs and services must be an active, ongoing process tied to the LTD concept of continuous improvement.
+Following this concept, we can ensure that LTD for athletes with diverse abilities:

-- Responds and reacts in a timely manner to new scientific and sport-specific data, observations, and research. - Evolves continuously to create positive change in the sporting, physical activity, and physical education lives of individuals with a disability. - Promotes ongoing education and sensitization of Federal, Provincial/Territorial, and Municipal governments, the mass media, and the Canadian sport system to the needs and expectations of athletes with disabilities.
+- Responds and reacts in a timely manner to new scientific and sport-specific data, observations, and research. - Evolves continuously to create positive change in the sporting, physical activity, and physical education lives of individuals with diverse abilities. - Promotes ongoing education and sensitization of Federal, Provincial/Territorial, and Municipal governments, the mass media, and the Canadian sport system to the needs and expectations of athletes with diverse abilities.

-Additional
+Additional Considerations

-There are many similarities between athletes with disabilities and able-bodied athletes.
-However, there are some differences that affect the LTAD process for athletes with a disability:
+There are many similarities between athletes with diverse abilities and able-bodied athletes.
+However, there are some differences that affect the LTD process for athletes with diverse abilities:

-- Athletes with disabilities may have been born with a disability (congenital) or they may have acquired a disability later in life.
-Depending on the origin, this can impact the athlete's prior and future learning and development. - Children with a congenital disability may not have the same opportunity to learn basic movement skills because they do not always have the same opportunities or resources for vigorous, physical play during their early years (the Active Start stage).
-This is sometimes due to long periods of hospitalization or the lack of suitable physical education programs, and it may also be due to parents and caregivers not receiving sufficient information to help them identify suitable sport and activity programs. - Children with a sensory-impairment disability (e.g. blindness, deafness) may find it difficult to learn basic movement skills as they cannot process information and easily emulate teachers and peers.
+- Athletes with diverse abilities may have been born with an impairment (congenital) or they may have acquired an impairment later in life.
+Depending on the origin, this can impact the athlete's prior and future learning and development. - Children with a congenital impairment may not have the same opportunity to learn basic movement skills because they do not always have the same opportunities or resources for vigorous, physical play during their early years (the Active Start stage).
+This is sometimes due to long periods of hospitalization or the lack of suitable physical education programs, and it may also be due to parents and caregivers not receiving sufficient information to help them identify suitable sport and activity programs. - Children with a sensory impairment (e.g. blindness, deafness) may find it difficult to learn basic movement skills as they cannot process information and easily emulate teachers and peers.
 Different approaches to teaching basic skills may therefore be required.